ubco-cmps/data301_course/about/syllabus.md

 With these features, and many other little things, I sincerely hope that you will consider completing this course with maximum integrity so that you never have to feel guilty, ashamed, or disappointed in yourself and your actions!

-To make it even easier for you to decide what isn't allowed, below is a list of things that I *definitely** consider to be academic dishonesty:
+To make it even easier for you to decide what isn't allowed, below is a list of things that I **definitely** consider to be academic dishonesty:

 - Asking others for their work in the course (whether question by question, or all at once)
 - Sending others your work in the course
 - Doing tests collaboratively (tests **must** be done by yourself and alone)
 - Sending others your test questions and/or answers
-- Sharing any course material onto Chegg, Course Hero, Slader or other similar sites
+- Sharing any course material onto Chegg, Course Hero, Slader, or other similar sites
 - Searching for solutions to course material on Chegg, Course Hero, Slader or other similar sites
 - Blindly googling the question in hopes of finding someone who had a similar question and then copying their answer
     - Note, googling to find resources to understand specific concepts or general ideas is highly encouraged!